 Ski Maintenance

 Skis are a big investment, so taking the time to maintain them each season is important.
 We recommend taking your skis to a shop to get waxed appropriately for the temperatures several times per season – or better yet, learning how to wax them yourself.
 Dry bases stick to the snow more readily, making you go much slower.
 We also get a full performance tune about once per season, which takes away burrs and imperfections from hitting rocks, improving edge hold and overall performance.
 If you have deep gouges or core shots, get them filled and consider a base grind service.
-And while it's important to take care of them, skis are “tools not jewels,” as they say!
+And while it's important to take care of them, skis are “tools, not jewels,” as they say!

 Conclusion

-We just hit you with a veritable firehose of ski information!
+We just hit you with a firehose of ski information!
 We hope that you've enjoyed the deep dive into all things skis, and we hope that it's not only gotten you fired up for your next time out in the snow but has led you closer to your ideal pair of skis.